HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/CreateAServletForStaticFiles.md

     </web-app>
 ```

-7) In RAD upper left > File > Save
+10) In RAD upper left > File > Save

-8) In the left column of RAD, right mouse on "myServletEar" > Export > Ear file > select a destination on your local hard drive eg: c:\temp\myServletEar.ear > Finish > answer Yes to any prompts to save changes
+11) In the left column of RAD, right mouse on "myServletEar" > Export > Ear file.
+Select a destination on your local hard drive eg: c:\temp\myServletEar.ear.
+Click Finish.
+Answer Yes to any prompts to save changes

-9) Login to your WebSphere Admin Console > Applications > Application Types > WebSphere Enterprise Applications > Install > Choose file > select c:\temp\myServletEar.ear > Next > Fast path > Next > accept defaults > Next > accept defaults > Next > accept defaults > Next > Finish > save to Master Configuration
+12) Login to your WebSphere Admin Console and go to Applications > Application Types > WebSphere Enterprise Applications > Install.
+Choose file.
+Select c:\temp\myServletEar.ear Click Next > Fast path > Next > accept defaults > Next > accept defaults > Next > accept defaults > Next > Finish.
+Click save to Master Configuration.

-10) Locate "myServlet" under Applications in WebSphere Admin Console > click the box next to "myServlet" > click the "Start" button
+13) Locate "myServlet" under Applications in WebSphere Admin Console.
+Click the box next to "myServlet" .
+Click the "Start" button.

-11) Open a new private browser window and paste in these urls (modified for your portal server host:port) :
+14) Open a new private browser window and paste in these urls (modified for your portal server host:port) :

 `http://host:port/myServlet/myClass`